 That’s not always the case, as there are some newer standards available for high-speed drives.
-But alongside PCIe and NVMe, SATA is still a major player, especially when it comes to larger-sized HDDs and SSDs.
+But alongside PCIe and NVMe, SATA is still a significant player, especially when it comes to larger-sized HDDs and SSDs.

 Data and power

-Both cables are required for SATA devices to work and both do different jobs.
+Both cables are required for SATA devices to work, and both do different jobs.
 The data cable provides the high-speed connection to the rest of the computer, transferring information back and forth as requested, while the power cable is what gives the drive the electricity to run in the first place.

-How important is SATA today?
+How vital is SATA today?